 Department of Emergency Medicine Medical Student Rotation Lectures and Labs

 This is a case-based discussion run by the teaching shift resident at the Lehigh Valley Hospital-Cedar Crest Emergency Department at 7 a.m.
-If you are scheduled to work at LVH-Cedar Crest on a Monday, Tuesday, Wednesday or Friday, you are to first attend morning report at 6:55 a.m., held in Pod 3.
+If you are scheduled to work at the Acute Care and Trauma Center (ACTC), LVH-Cedar Crest on a Monday, Tuesday, Wednesday or Friday, you are to first attend morning report at 6:55 a.m., held in the conference room.
 If you have questions, ask the on-shift resident when you get there.

-Grand Rounds are held 9 a.m. to 2 p.m. every Thursday at various locations.
+Grand Rounds are held 9 a.m.-2 p.m. every Thursday at various locations.
 Topics and locations are emailed weekly.
+You are excused the second Thursday of each month for Trauma Simulation Rounds.
+A nationally known guest speaker will present the first Thursday of each month.

 Evidence-based medicine workshop